Parameterized reporting is for everyone!

 Don’t worry about taking notes or copying code.

-Render Button, keyboard shortcut Ctrl + Shift + K
+Render Button, keyboard shortcut Ctrl + Shift + K, or by saving.

 Uses default parameters in the YAML.